BCI Potential Unrealized

 The User-Centered Approach

-Taking advantage of the user’s subjective mind in BCI is supported by other researchers.
+Taking advantage of the user’s subjective mind in BCI is an idea supported by other researchers.
 They argue the field would benefit greatly from a more “user-centered” approach.
 The user’s role in device control and performance has been minimized, and taking into account his or her mental states and skills could have a substantial impact in improving BCI efficiency, effectiveness and usability (Lotte, Jeunet, Mladenovic et al., 2018).

 Mind-based Brain Signal Classifiers